samdow/ToDoLists/README.md

 ```
 PSet for Physics due Monday
 Exam for Chemistry due Tuesday
-Lab for Chemitsry due Wednesday
+Lab for Chemitsry due Tuesday
 ```